aws-samples/eks-workshop/content/monitoring/deploy-grafana.md

 You will make **_three_** edits to grafana-values.yaml.
 Search for **storageClassName**, uncomment and change the value to **"prometheus"**.
 Search for **adminPassword**, uncomment and change the password to **"EKS!sAWSome"** or something similar.
 Make a note of this password as you will need it for logging into grafana dashboard later

 The third edit you will do is for adding Prometheus as a datasource.
-Search for **datasources.yaml** and uncomment entire block, update prometheus to the endpoint referred earlier by helm response.
+Search for **datasources.yaml** and uncomment entire block, remove **{}** from **datasources**, and update prometheus to the endpoint referred earlier by helm response.
 The configuration will look similar to below

 ```yaml
 datasources: